milofultz/tod/README.md

 <pre>
 0. Make the bed
-1. Complete development project (1:00)
+1. Complete development project (1:00) Remember to ping Keith on...
 2. Get to inbox zero (0:30)
 </pre>

-On the left is the **task number**, followed by the **task name**, and lastly the **time spent** on that task so far, if any.
+On the left is the **task number**, followed by the **task name**,  the **time spent** on that task so far, if any, and lastly any **note** you left regarding that task.
 Time spent can be changed manually or can be changed automatically through use of the timer.
 A green task represents a completed task.

 ---